bobleesj/cifkit/paper.md

-`cifkit` provides higher-level utility functions and variables from .cif files, which are standard file formats for storing crystallographic data such as atomic fractional coordinates, symmetry operations, and unit cell dimensions. `cifkit` serves as an engine for building Python applications that automate crystal structure analysis, enabling the extraction of physics-based information crucial for understanding geometric configurations and identifying irregularities.
+`cifkit` provides higher-level utility functions and variables from .cif files, which are standard file formats for storing crystallographic data such as atomic fractional coordinates, symmetry operations, and unit cell dimensions. `cifkit` is building Python applications that automate crystal structure analysis, enabling the extraction of pysics-based information crucial for understanding geometric configurations and identifying irregularities.
 `cifkit` also offers various tools for determining coordination numbers, plotting coordination geometry-based polyhedron from each site, calculating bond